-- A. Critique sessions will be made available at all MCBA Sanctioned Contests, except for State Championship Preliminary and Final Contests. - B. On the Monday prior to a contest, an email will be sent to all Band Directors attending that contest asking them to declare their intent to attend Critique.
-Band Directors will have until 11:59 PM on the Wednesday prior to the contest to respond.
-The critique schedule will be emailed to directors no later than Friday the week of the contest. - C. The schedule for the order of bands in Critique will reflect the order of bands in the performance.
+- A. Critique sessions will be made available at all MCBA Sanctioned Contests, except for State Championship Preliminary and Final Contests. - B. Directors will have the option of enrolling in all critique sessions at the start of the season, or for individual critique sessions each week.
+On the Monday prior to a contest, notification will be sent to all Directors asking them to declare or remove their intent to attend Critique that week.
+Band Directors will have until 11:59 PM on the Thursday prior to the contest to respond.
+The critique schedule will be emailed to directors on Friday the week of the contest. - C. The schedule for the order of bands in Critique will reflect the order of bands in the performance.
 Bands that travel further than 75 miles to the Contest Site will have the option of being placed first in the Critique schedule. - D. Critique will start 20 minutes after the last adjudicated performance. - E. There will be 2 stations during Critique sessions: 1) MUSIC hosting the judges for Music Field, Music Ensemble & Music GE judges, and 2) VISUAL hosting the judges for Visual Field, Visual Ensemble & Visual GE judges.
 Additional stations will be added for Percussion and Auxiliary at the Championship Qualifying Contests. - F. Each band will have 12 minutes for Critique, 6 minutes at each station (passing time included). - G. Band directors, staff members, and judges are expected to display professional behavior at all times in a Critique session.
 Directors or staff members are NOT to take a judge to task, and likewise judges are expected to be respectful in all commentary.
 Unprofessional behavior will not be tolerated, and the offending party will be warned and/or dismissed from the critique session.
 If a director or staff member is dismissed from critique, the MCBA Executive Board will review the circumstances and consider further disciplinary action.